Djeanii/pandas-challenge/README.md

-bottom_schools.csv: A list of the lowest-performing schools based on overall passing percentage. math_scores_by_grade.csv: A breakdown of average math scores by grade level for each school. reading_scores_by_grade.csv: A breakdown of average reading scores by grade level for each school. spending_summary.csv: A summary of school performance based on per-student spending ranges. size_summary.csv: A summary of school performance based on school size. type_summary.csv: A summary of school performance based on school type.
+bottom_schools.csv: A list of the lowest-performing schools based on overall passing percentage. math_scores_by_grade.csv: A breakdown of average math scores by grade level for each school. reading_scores_by_grade.csv: A breakdown of average reading scores by grade level for each school.
+(Incomplete)spending_summary.csv: A summary of school performance based on per-student spending ranges.
+    - Ran into an error where "Per Student Budget", could not be properly put in bins.
+This led to 'NaN' being displayed. size_summary.csv: A summary of school performance based on school size. type_summary.csv: A summary of school performance based on school type.